gilomen2/home-exec/README.md

 ## Deployment

 ### Web
-Automatically deploys to Vercel when merged to main branch.
+Automatically deploys to Netlify when merged to main branch.

 ### Mobile
 Builds are created via Expo Application Services (EAS) when pushed to main.